The Felice Brothers: 2008

-On January 7, it was announced The Felice Brothers had signed a record deal with Team Love Records in the US.
-They toured the United States extensively during the spring (February through mid-April), to promote their new album.
+On January 7, it was announced that The Felice Brothers had signed a record deal with Team Love Records in the US.
+They toured the United States extensively during the spring (February through mid-April) to promote their new album.
 The Brothers played at Mountain Jam at Hunter Mountain again this year.
 They also played at the 2008 Clearwater Festival, Bonnaroo in Manchester, Tennessee, the Philadelphia Folk Festival in Schwenksville, Pennsylvania, All Points West Music and Arts Festival at Liberty State Park in Jersey City, and Outside lands music and arts festival in San Francisco, the latter two festivals being inaugural events.

 In August, the band performed at the legendary Newport Folk Festival.
 Due to torrential rains, high winds, and lightning storms, power was cut to the entire Newport, Rhode Island area.
 As the stage the band was performing on had no generators, the band played unplugged.
 They performed for over an hour with such songs as "Frankie's Gun!" and a sing-a-long to "This Land Is Your Land".